German fashion: Berlin

 Berlin Fashion Week (Berliner Modewoche) is a fashion week held twice annually (in January and July) in Berlin, Germany.
 Since its establishment in July 2007 it has gained great international attention for its many creative young designers who are flourishing in the fashion capital of Berlin.
-Since July 2011, the event has taken place part in front of the Brandenburg Gate.
+Since July 2011, the event has taken place in part in front of the Brandenburg Gate.

 Mercedes-Benz is the main sponsor of the fashion week.

 Zalando SE is a publicly traded German online retailer of shoes, fashion and beauty active across Europe, headquartered in Berlin.
 The company was founded in 2008 by David Schneider and Robert Gentz and has more than 51 million active users in 25 European markets.

 Zalando is active in a variety of business fields – from multi-brand online shopping (including their own brands), the shopping club Lounge by Zalando, outlets in 12 German cities, as well as logistics and marketing offers for retailers.
 In 2022, Zalando generated revenue of 10.3 billion Euro, with roughly 16,000 employees.